tum-ewk/ficus/README.md

 # ficus

 ficus is a ([mixed integer](https://en.wikipedia.org/wiki/Integer_programming)) [linear programming](https://en.wikipedia.org/wiki/Linear_programming) optimisation model for capacity expansion planning and unit commitment for local energy systems.
-Referring to [URBS](https://github.com/tum-ens/urbs) and [VICUS](https://github.com/ojdo/vicus) it was developed as a model for optimisation energy systems of factories, but it can also be used for other energy consumers (e.g. households)
+Referring to [URBS](https://github.com/tum-ens/urbs) and [VICUS](https://github.com/ojdo/vicus) it was developed as a model for optimisation energy systems of factories, but it can also be used for other energy consumers (e.g. residential buildings)

 [![Documentation Status](https://readthedocs.org/projects/ficus/badge/?version=latest)](https://ficus.readthedocs.org/en/latest/)